THE BRAIN – BIOCHEMICAL BACKGROUND

 Simple CARBOHYDRATES – HIGH INSULIN LEVELS

-When the body tries to compensate for the large amount of sugar, it produces more insulin.
+Simple carbohydrates, such as flour and pasta are converted in the stomach to glucose, a form of sugar, which is the body’s own fuel.
+One cup of pasta gives the same effect as ten teaspoons of pure sugar.
+When the body tries to compensate for a large amount of sugar, it produces more insulin.
 This forces a high insulin level, which in turn causes the insulin receptors of the body’s cells to become less sensitive to insulin, resulting in lower fat burning.
-Even though the food contains less fat than normal, it is what causes “tire rings” around the waist.
+Even though the food contains less fat than normal, it is what causes muffin tops around the waist.
+When there are large fluctuations in the nutritional supply of the brain – the brain cannot store glucose, its fuel – this causes the level of the stress hormone cortisol to increase.
+This creates even more of an imbalance.

 BLOOD SUGAR AND HORMONE CHANGES…

+The combination of fluctuating blood sugar, low levels of beta-endorphins – which, among other things, control self-esteem – and low levels of the ”must-have hormone”, serotonin, makes us feel physically and mentally bad.
 Trying to control this with diet or exercise is often impossible.
 “Helpful” comments about getting a handle on things with diet and exercise are cruel to a sugar addict.
-These comments only show that the one saying them does not understand how this process works – which in of itself is understandable because his / her own body does not react in the same way.
+These comments only show that the one saying them does not understand how this process works – which in itself is understandable because his/her own body does not react in the same way.

 …REQUIRES A COMBINATION OF ACTIONS

 Getting out of this situation of fluctuations in blood sugar and hormones requires a combination of actions.
-Knowledge of how your own body works is an important part, so is good food with no refined carbohydrates and exercise for improved thoughts, feelings and body.
+Knowledge of how your own body works is an important part, so is good food with no refined carbohydrates and exercise for improved thoughts, feelings, and body.
+Many treatment models address only one or two parts of this problem.
+We have a holistic view and claim that the disease must be attacked from all angles at the same time.

 BRAIN REWARD SYSTEM

-To understand what it’s really like, we need to take a look at how the different cells of the brain speak to each other.
-In order to explain this we can compare it to a telephone call.
+Physical dependence is created in the brain’s reward system and works in exactly the same way, whether the drug is sugar, nicotine, alcohol, prescription drugs, or even various actions such as shopping, risk-taking, gambling, work, etc. To understand what it’s really like, we need to take a look at how the different cells of the brain speak to each other.
+In order to explain this, we can compare it to a telephone call.

-THE DRUGS GIVE OUR BRAIN FALSE ORDERS
+THE DRUGS GIVE OUR BRAINS FALSE ORDERS

-When we talk on the phone, our speech turns into electrical signals that are transmitted through the air – and then turn to those signals into speech again in the recipient’s phone.
+When we talk on the phone, our speech turns into electrical signals that are transmitted through the air – and then turn those signals into speech again on the recipient’s phone.
 When the cells of the brain speak to each other, it is all about electrical signals, which turn into chemical signals, and then become electrical signals again in the next cell’s nerve ending.
 This happens in what is called the axon, that is, the point where the ends of two cells meet.
 It is precisely here that drugs have an effect and can cause harm to the signals by disturbing the communication between the cells and giving our brain false signals.

 DOPAMINE – THE JOY MOLECULE

 Dopamine is the brain’s “joy molecule”, the substance that makes us feel good and that life is fun.
-If we eat when we are hungry, look for warmth when we are frozen, go to sleep when we are tired or meet any of our elementary needs, we reward ourselves with a dose of dopamine – it feels good.
+If we eat when we are hungry, look for warmth when we are frozen, go to sleep when we are tired, or meet any of our elementary needs, we reward ourselves with a dose of dopamine – it feels good.
+When we had a difficult task at work, bought something we needed at a good price, or fixed something that was broken in our home, we feel satisfied.
+Again, the brain is spreading some dopamine.

-When we have a good relationship with people around us, when we fall in love, when we take care of our children or when we experience a spiritual encounter – then dopamine is also involved.
+When we have a good relationship with people around us, when we fall in love, when we take care of our children, or when we experience a spiritual encounter – then dopamine is also involved.
 It gives us joy and satisfaction.

 The SHORTCUT TO ENJOYMENT

+Drugs can develop the same effect chemically.
+They go directly into the axon and raise dopamine levels.
+The brain is fooled into giving the body a reward that it did not deserve.
 Some drugs stimulate the nerve endings to secrete extra dopamine.
 Others imitate the dopamine and trick the receiving nerve ending to believe that it received a signal, although none was sent out.
-Secondly, they interfere with the body’s natural signaling substances, so that the signal is not as effective as it should be.
-In any event, the effect will be the same: an amplifies the signals – it’s like screaming in someone’s ear.
+Secondly, they interfere with the body’s natural signaling substances, so the signal is not as effective as it should be.
+In any event, the effect will be the same: it amplifies the signals – it’s like screaming in someone’s ear.

 EFFECTS THAT MAKE US ADDICTED

-This has three effects that work together and make us addicted:
+Three effects that work together and make us addicted:

 - The memory of the wonderful experience causes us to take the drug again in order to get the same reward.